MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/prepare-for-windows-deployment-with-mdt.md

 >[!TIP]
 >You might need to temporarily disable IE Enhanced Security Configuration for administrators in order to download files from the Internet to the server.
 This setting can be disabled by using Server Manager (Local Server/Properties).

-1. On MDT01, sign in as an administrator in the CONTOSO domain.
+1. Again, on **MDT01**, ensure that you are signed in as an administrator in the CONTOSO domain.
     - For the purposes of this guide, we are using a Domain Admin account of **administrator** with a password of <b>pass@word1</b>.
 You can use your own administrator username and password as long as you properly adjust all steps in this guide that use login these credentials.
 2. Start the **ADK Setup** (D:\\Downloads\\ADK\\adksetup.exe), click **Next** twice to accept the default installation parameters, click **Accept** to accept the license agreement, and then on the **Select the features you want to install** page accept the default list of features by clicking **Install**.
 This will install deployment tools and the USMT.
 Verify that the installation completes successfully before moving to the next step.
 3. Start the **WinPE Setup** (D:\\Downloads\\ADK\\adkwinpesetup.exe), click **Next** twice to accept the default installation parameters, click **Accept** to accept the license agreement, and then on the **Select the features you want to install** page click **Install**.
 This will install Windows PE for x86, AMD64, ARM, and ARM64.
 Verify that the installation completes successfully before moving to the next step.